Phoenix, Arizona: Geography

 According to the United States Census Bureau, the city has an area of 517.9 sqmi, of which 516.7 sqmi is land and 1.2 sqmi, or 0.2%, is water.

 Maricopa County grew by 711% from 186,000 in 1940 to 1,509,000 by 1980, due in part to air conditioning, cheap housing, and an influx of retirees.
-The once "modest urban sprawl" now "grew by 'epic' proportions—not only a myriad of residential tract developments on both farmland and desert."
+The once "modest urban sprawl" now "grew by 'epic' proportions—not only a myriad of residential tract developments on both farmland and desert".
 Retail outlets and office complexes spread out and did not concentrate in the small downtown area.
 There was low population density and a lack of widespread and significant high-rise development.
 As a consequence Phoenix became a textbook case of urban sprawl for geographers.
-Even though it is the fifth most populated city in the United States, the large area gives it a low density rate of approximately 2,797 people per square mile.
-In comparison, Philadelphia, the sixth most populous city with nearly the same population as Phoenix, has a density of over 11,000 people per square mile.
+Even though it is the fifth-most populated city in the United States, the large area gives it a low density rate of approximately 1,080 people per square kilometer (2,797 people per square mile).
+In comparison, Philadelphia, the sixth-most populous city with nearly the same population as Phoenix, has a density of over 4,247 people per square kilometer (11,000 people per square mile).

 Like most of Arizona, Phoenix does not observe daylight saving time.
 In 1973, Governor Jack Williams argued to the U.S. Congress that energy use would increase in the evening should Arizona observe DST.
 He went on to say energy use would also rise early in the day "because there would be more lights on in the early morning."
 Additionally, he said daylight saving time would cause children to go to school in the dark.